TRGteam/multi-method-approach-stunting-indonesia/README.md

 ## Requirements
 - R version 4.5 or higher.
-- Data from the Siperindu database (available at [https://siperindu.online/].
-The script is prepared to read the data once obtained.
+- The data that support the findings of this study are available from the corresponding author upon reasonable request.
+The replication code is openly available in this repository (https://github.com/TRGteam/multi-method-approach-stunting-indonesia) under an MIT license.

 ## Contact
 Open an issue on this repository for questions.